dalemusser/cloudnode/aws_security_group.md

 This only works if your workstation has a public IP address or you know the public IP address of the LAN's gateway.
 Setting a specific IP address makes it difficult to use a computer from different locations...like a laptop that is used in multiple locations and has different IP addresses in each.

+You will select the security group you have created when you launch a new EC2 instance.